 Well, what are your dimensions looking like?
 Are you doing a simple granny square afghan or something more complex with varied stitch patterns?
 It’s challenging to give specific estimates since so many factors are involved in crafting.
-So let me try to offer some general guidelines that will help you plan your project better.
+So let me offer some general guidelines to help you plan your project better.

-For colorwork afghans, you’re probably going to need at least three skeins of each color or perhaps four if it’s a particularly long stripe pattern.
+For colorwork afghans, you’ll probably need at least three skeins of each color or four if it’s a particularly long stripe pattern.
 For solid afghans, you’ll probably need about three or four skeins of yarn for each pattern repeat.
-For example, a simple granny square afghan with a solid border would require at least 12 – 16 skeins depending on your project size and how far apart you space your squares.
+For example, a simple granny square afghan with a solid border would require at least 12 – 16 skeins, depending on your project size and how far apart you space your squares.